erlang/otp/lib/debugger/doc/guides/debugger_chapter.md

 debugger:start(local | global)
 ```

-If no argument is provided, Debugger starts in global mode.
+If `debugger:start/0` is called, Debugger starts in global mode.

-In local mode, code is interpreted only at the current node.
+In local mode, code is interpreted only on the current node.
 In global mode,
-code is interpreted at all known nodes.
-Processes at other nodes executing
+code is interpreted on all known nodes.
+Processes on other nodes executing
 interpreted code are automatically displayed in the Monitor window and can be
 attached to like any other debugged process.

+> #### Note {: .info }
+>
-It is possible, but definitely not recommended, to start Debugger in global mode
+> It not recommended to start Debugger in global mode on more than one
-on more than one node in a network, as the nodes interfere with each other,
+> node in a network, as the nodes interfere with each other, leading to
-leading to inconsistent behavior.
+> inconsistent behavior.